settlemint/docs/docs/launch-platform/managed-cloud-deployment/1_quickstart.md

 # Getting Started - Hello World

-##### This guide will help you explore some of the core building blocks of working with SettleMint even if this is your first time working with a Blockchain.
+##### This guide will help you explore some of the core building blocks of working with SettleMint even if this is your first time working with a Blockchain

-In this guide you will learn how to [create a blockchain network](../../using-platform/1_add-a-network-to-an-application.md), [deploy a node](../../using-platform/2_add-a-node-to-a-network.md), write a [smart contract](../../using-platform/6_create-smart-contract-set.md) and [create an integration](../../using-platform/9_integration-studio.md).
+In this guide you will learn how to [create a blockchain network](../../using-platform/1_add-a-network-to-an-application.md), [deploy a node](../../using-platform/2_add-a-node-to-a-network.md), write a [smart contract](../../using-platform/6_add_smart_contract_sets/0_smart_contracts.md) and [create an integration](../../using-platform/9_integration-studio.md).

 Below is both a video and written guide for you to build along to: